Davidkramer1999/currency/README.md

 ### Project Description

+Fetches xml from http://www.bsi.si/_data/tecajnice/dtecbs-l. makes conversion to json and saves to db.
+Then showing on fe chart and table of selected dates and currencies.

+There is option to select start, end date, currency and second currency which will tell you if you are in loss or profit.

 This is a back-end service built with Node.js, MySQL, and Docker that provides API endpoints for currency exchange rates.

 ### Getting Started BE!!!!